4044ever/Hugo-Tailwind-3.2/README.md

 **To start developing:**
 `npm run start`

 **To generate the site HTML:**
 `npm run build`

-npm run start will run two command parallel:
+**npm run start** will run two commands parallel:
 `npx tailwindcss -i ./assets/css/main.css -o ./assets/css/style.css --watch`

 and
 `hugo server`

 Note: When you start first time **npm run start** a style.css must exist - or you get an error!
-Just do a **Ctrl+c** and **run npm run** start - even though you got an error but a style was written anyway and 2nd time round it should start fine.
+Just do a **Ctrl+c** and run **npm run start** - even though you got an error but a style was written anyway and 2nd time round it should start fine.

 To get out of developing mode you need to do **Ctrl+c** twice.